DavidHickman/tnris.org/content/markdown/news/2015-11-22-glo-tceq-tpwd-datasets-expand-data-catalog.md

 abstract:
    The TNRIS Data Catalog has been updated with entries for GLO, TCEQ, and TPWD datasets.
 ---
-The [TNRIS data catalog](data-catalog) now includes 53 new datasets that are published by some of our partners at the State of Texas: the [Texas General Land Office (GLO)](http://www.glo.texas.gov), the [Texas Commission on Environmental Quality (TCEQ)](http://www.tceq.state.tx.us), and the [Texas Parks & Wildlife Department (TPWD)](http://tpwd.texas.gov).
+The [TNRIS data catalog](data-catalog) now includes **53 new datasets** that are published by some of our partners at the State of Texas: the [Texas General Land Office (GLO)](http://www.glo.texas.gov), the [Texas Commission on Environmental Quality (TCEQ)](http://www.tceq.state.tx.us), and the [Texas Parks & Wildlife Department (TPWD)](http://tpwd.texas.gov).

-With these additions, we are expanding the catalog to include important datasets published and hosted outside of TNRIS as part of our ongoing efforts to help people find and use public data.
-The [data catalog](data-catalog) previously only included datasets hosted by TNRIS on the web or available by order from our archives.
+With these additions, we are continuing to expand the catalog to include important datasets published and hosted outside of TNRIS as part of our ongoing efforts to help people find and use public data for the State of Texas.

 Here are just a few of the datasets from each agency that have been added.